 - Scissors.
 Again, Leatherman makes the best folding ones.

 - Knife.
 For my money, the Spyderco Delica or Para 3 is the best bet for around $100 USD.
 It is 4 1/4" long and has a "round eye" design with a hole in the base of the 3" high carbon blade for quick, one handed openings.
 Some other good knife makers include Cold Steel, Benchmark, Gerber and CRKT - you can't go wrong with any of them.
 Perhaps the best bang-for-buck is the Ontario Rat.

 - Smallware.
 Several stainless steel plates and cup with flatware set is essential.
 A can opener, good serrated kitchen utility knife and kitchen scissors will handle most food prep jobs.

 - Thermos.
 If you drink a lot of coffee like your's truly, save your money and make your own and carry it in a thermos.
 The savings will add up.

 - Lock.
 A good padlock is invaluable when travelling.

 - Notebook.
-A laptop computer like a Macbook is all you need to stay connected and stay abreast of news, updates, as well as staying connected to your people.
-Get a notebook like a Macbook which has an HDMI port and an HDMI cable, and you can stream anything to a flatscreen TV!
+A laptop computer like a refurbished Thinkpad running Linux is all you need to stay connected and stay abreast of news, updates, as well as staying connected to your people.
+With an HDMI port and an HDMI cable, and you can stream anything to a flatscreen TV!
 Never pay cable bills again!

-- External HD.
+- Portable external HD.
 Use this for backup of all your files and storing your movies or music collection.
-Lacie makes a great 250 GB one that is the size of a cigarette package.
+Many have quite a large capacity and can hold several terabytes of your files.

 - Mobile Phone.
 All you need for keeping in touch and for emergencies.
 Get a pay-as-you-go plan if you want to be anonymous.